-Basically, I’d look to include anything and everything to do with your academic and social life.
+Basically, I would look to include anything and everything to do with your academic and social life.
 Keep it top-level and simple though, the next step is where you bring in the details.

 Break it down.

 With the top-level done.
-I’d plan to take an hour every Sunday evening and map out a plan for the week ahead, make sure you keep it updated adding anything that crops up and removing things that you’ve completed.
+Plan to take 30 minutes to an hour every Sunday evening and map out a plan for the week ahead.
+Make sure you keep it updated adding anything that crops up and removing things that you’ve completed.
 This can either be a written list on your noticeboard, a diary or if it were me, I’d just use your phone and plot your week in an app like Google Calendar.

-Go into detail with the tasks that need to be accomplished that week include times and an overview of each task.
+Go into detail with the revision needed, the tasks that need to be accomplished that week include times and an overview of each task.

 Even after all these years post-graduation, I still use Google Calendar, my entire life from evenings out to work visits are included in it.
 To be honest, I think Google Calendar is one of the most underrated apps out there.
 The app will automatically sync entries on your laptop, tablet, phone, and even better you can search for entries and set reminders.